mooreatv/PixelPerfectAlign/README.md

 If you find a case where the crosses aren't showing evenly or not exactly 1 pixel; please take a screen shot and comment about your setup.

 Most of the heavy lifting code is in https://github.com/mooreatv/MoLib a reusable library

+Get the binary release using curse/twitch client or on wowinterface

+The source of the addon resides on https://github.com/mooreatv/PixelPerfectAlign (and the MoLib library at https://github.com/mooreatv/MoLib)

+Releases detail/changes are on https://github.com/mooreatv/PixelPerfectAlign/releases